Call: +63917 138 1339 or +63917 129 9132

 Despite introducing new technologies to measure flow in unique ways, the electromagnetic flow meter is still as popular as ever.
 One reason for this is that consultant engineers who specify flowmeters are familiar with the technology and trust it implicitly.

-How do Electromagnetic Flow Meter work?
+How do Electromagnetic Flow Meters work?

 If you are a university student studying the various working principles of the magnetic flow meter, you will come across something known as Faraday’s Law, which is mathematically defined as,